 - Deliver pertinent information to your successor and staff.
 If you haven’t done so already, deliver a master list of all information such as bank loans, contracts, financial obligations, and more to your successor and applicable staff.

 If you’re closing your practice without a successor, there are several additional steps you must take.
 Be sure to follow the recommendations and guidelines put forth by your state’s bar association.
+Ideally, you’ll have someone in mind who can take over as part of your law firm succession planning process.

 How to Secure Your Employees’ Futures